 The major benefits of deploying these cameras are how they deter aggression and, in the case of abuse, can be used as evidence to support prosecution.
 Staff can feel more confident knowing that any aggressive customers will have been caught on camera, vastly improving their wellbeing and overall feelings of safety.
 With evidence readily available, reporting these kinds of situations becomes much easier and can give businesses the confidence that action from law enforcement can be taken.

 After the introduction of body-worn cameras, theft and violence incidents decreased by an average of 45% compared to stores that haven’t equipped staff with them.
 In combination with other pieces of surveillance technology, blind spots can be eliminated and further shoplifting offences can be cut down.
-The added assurance of body-worn cameras gives customers a safer environment to shop in, and staff a safer one to work in.
+The added assurance of body-worn cameras gives customers a safer environment to shop in, and retail staff a safer one to work in.

 The tried and tested security camera